 An air conditioner that blows hot air is an energy-waster.
 When the system isn't working correctly, it has to run longer and harder to try and reach the temperature you've set on the thermostat.
 This struggle for performance causes a significant spike in energy consumption.
 You'll notice it on your next utility bill.
 You end up paying more money for less comfort, essentially throwing money away to circulate warm air through your home.
 A timely AC repair not only restores your comfort but also gets your energy bills back under control.

-How to Keep Your AC Running Cool
+How to Prevent Your AC from Blowing Hot Air

 An ounce of prevention is worth a pound of cure, especially with your air conditioner in a Texas summer.
 A few simple habits can keep your system running smoothly, helping you avoid breakdowns, save on energy bills, and extend your AC's life.
 Here are the key things you can do.

-Change Your Filter Regularly
+Change Your Air Filter on Schedule

 This is one of the easiest and most effective steps.
 A dirty air filter blocks airflow, forcing your system to work harder and eventually blow warm air.
 Check your filter monthly and change it every one to three months, or more often if you have pets or allergies.
 A clean filter not only helps your AC run efficiently but also improves your home's indoor air quality.

-Schedule Annual Professional Maintenance
+Schedule an Annual Professional Tune-Up

 While changing the filter is a great DIY task, your AC also needs a professional check-up.
 We recommend scheduling air conditioning services once a year, ideally in the spring.
 During a maintenance visit, a technician will clean coils, check refrigerant levels, and inspect connections to catch small issues before they become major repairs.
 Think of it as a tune-up for your car; it’s essential for reliable performance and can significantly extend your system's lifespan.

-Use Your Thermostat Correctly
+Use Your Thermostat Efficiently

 Sometimes the fix is simple.
 Before assuming the worst, double-check your thermostat.
 Make sure it’s set to "cool" and the temperature is a few degrees lower than the current room temperature.
 For long-term efficiency, a programmable or smart thermostat can automatically adjust settings when you're away.
 This reduces wear and tear on your system and helps you manage energy costs without sacrificing comfort.

-Keep Your Outdoor Unit Clear
+Keep Your Outdoor Unit Free of Debris

 The outdoor unit, or condenser, releases heat from your home and needs clear space to work.
 Periodically check on it and clear away any leaves, grass clippings, or branches.
 Maintain at least two feet of clear space on all sides for proper airflow.
 While you're there, look for any visible damage or ice buildup.
 If you see anything concerning, it’s best to contact a professional right away.